appserver-io/appserver/_docs/servlet-engine.md

 }
 ```

-With the `ìnitParams` attribute of the `@Route` annotation, you can specify a list of parameters that will be
-available later on the `$config` instance passed to the `ìnit()` method.
+With the `ìnitParams` attribute of the `@Route` annotation, you can specify a list of parameters.
+This list will be available later in the `$config` instance passed to the `ìnit()` method.
 You can specify a random number
-of key/value pair whereas the first value will be the key you later can load the value with.
+of key/value pair whereas the first value will be the key you load the value with, later.
 In our example
-we register a the path to our resources file `WEB-INF/resources.ini` under the key `resourceFile` in our
+we register a the path to our resources file `WEB-INF/resources.ini` with the key `resourceFile` in our
 servlet configuration.
-In the `ìnit()` method we can then load the path from the servlet configuration.
+Afterwards, we load the path from the servlet configuration in the `ìnit()` method.

-> You maybe think, that it doesn't make too much sense specifying such values in an annotation.
-That can be
-> true, but keep in mind, that you can overwrite these values later in an XML configuration.
-So you can see
+> You might think, that it does not make sense specifying such values in an annotation.
+Keep in mind that you can > overwrite these values in an XML configuration.
+So, the values specified in the annotation are some kind of
-> the values specified in the annotation as some default value.
-We will see an example of how we can
-> overwrite these values in an XML configuration later.
+> default values.
+We will see an example of how we can overwrite these values in an XML configuration, later.

 ## Starting a Session

-Starting a session is one of the things that you will need in nearly every application.
-Start a new session is
-quite simple.
-So let us see how we can integrate session handling in the application.
+Starting a session is one of the things needed in nearly every application.
+This is why we show how to integrate session handling in the application.

 ```php
 <?php